 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

-His mother learned he was a POW on January 30, 1943, in a telegram from the War Department.
+His aunt and uncle learned he was a POW on January 30, 1943, in a telegram from the War Department.

 ULIO THE ADJUTANT GENERAL=”